Axway/elasticsearch-docker-beat/README.md

 logs_multiline_max_size: {size}
 ```
 where:
-- {name}: mandatory, is the name of the container or service or stack depending on 'applyOn' value, {name} can be equal to 'default' to define a behavior for all containers
+- {name}: mandatory, is the name of the container or service or stack depending on 'applyOn' value, {name} can be equal to 'default' to specific a behavior for all containers
 - applyOn: mandatory, define on which object the {name} value is apply:
   - if 'container': select the container having the name {name}
   - if 'service': select all the containers belonging to the service having the name {name}